The Projects and Construction Review: Argentina

 Enforcement of security and bankruptcy proceedings

 The process of foreclosing on a pledge differs depending on whether the pledge is ordinary or registered.
-As mentioned in Section IV, the Code does not necessarily require a court-ordered foreclosure procedure for ordinary pledges, since it enables the parties to agree that the creditor will keep the pledged property if a default occurs, as well as on the private sale of an asset.
+As mentioned in Section IV, the Code does not necessarily require a court-ordered foreclosure procedure for ordinary pledges since it enables the parties to agree that the creditor will keep the pledged property if a default occurs, as well as on the private sale of an asset.
 If nothing is specified in the contract, the creditor can choose from any of the possibilities foreseen in the Code.

-If a debtor is insolvent, the procedures differ yet again depending on whether it decides to pursue a judicial reorganisation or a bankruptcy proceeding.
-The reorganisation procedure can only be instigated by the individual or corporate debtor in question, who must file a petition for relief under the Bankruptcy Law with evidence of both its inability to satisfy debts and its ability to reorganise.
+If a debtor is insolvent, the procedures differ yet again depending on whether it decides to pursue a judicial reorganisation or bankruptcy proceedings.
+The reorganisation procedure can only be instigated by the individual or corporate debtor in question, which must file a petition for relief under the Bankruptcy Law with evidence of both its inability to satisfy debts and its ability to reorganise.

 Certain creditors do retain an advantage, however, when the time comes for distribution of the debtor's assets.
 Creditors with a lien over a particular secured asset are granted a special preference by law, which entitles them to priority over the proceeds from the sale of that asset.
 In addition, Section 239 of the Bankruptcy Law provides for the subordination of debt, with the result that senior creditors will be paid before subordinated lenders.
-It is important to note, however, that lenders will not incur liabilities if project assets are foreclosed.
+Lenders will not incur liabilities if project assets are foreclosed.

-Environmental legislation exists at both the federal level and the provincial level.
+Environmental legislation exists at both the federal and provincial levels.
 At the federal level, Congress has the power to set forth minimum standards legislation for the protection of the environment, which is applicable throughout the country.
 Conversely, the provinces may establish supplementary legislation to these minimum standards either by enacting more stringent regulations or by passing their own environmental regulations in areas in which the federal government has not established any minimum standards.

 PPP and other public procurement methods

-Under the new legislation, several projects have been drafted (e.g., road construction), which means big opportunities for PPP investments in areas such as highways, railways, hospitals, schools and prisons, among others.
-For example, the first project that was launched and is currently being executed is the Highways and Safe Routes PPP, which covers the construction of more than 2,800km of highways and 4,000km of safe roads.
+Under the new legislation, several projects have been drafted (e.g., road construction), meaning big opportunities for PPP investment in areas such as highways, railways, hospitals, schools and prisons, among other things.
+The first project that was launched and executed was the Highways and Safe Routes PPP, which covers the construction of more than 2,800km of highways and 4,000km of safe roads.
 The location of the project is in the provinces of Buenos Aires, La Pampa, Santa Fe, Córdoba, Mendoza, Santiago del Estero, Tucumán, Salta, Jujuy, Misiones, Corrientes and Chaco.
-The parties have already signed the contracts and currently each section of roadworks is under construction.
+The parties have already signed the contracts, and currently each section of roadworks is under construction.